About

 Lexie Angelo is a storyteller, writer, and screenwriter.
 She holds a Master’s with Distinction in Creative Writing from The University of Edinburgh and a Bachelor of Arts from Royal Roads University.
 She is currently pursuing her PhD in creative writing at the University of Edinburgh with a focus on Canadian and Scottish crime fiction.

 Lexie routinely performs her short fiction work to international audiences and advocates for the literary arts.
-She is the Founder and Chief Editor at Radical Bookshop and Press, as was formerly the Chief Editor at The Selkie Publications CIC, a UK-based publisher dedicated to publishing under-represented voices.
+She was formerly the Chief Editor at The Selkie Publications CIC, a UK-based publisher dedicated to publishing under-represented voices, and she founded Radical Bookshop and Press in 2020.
+She currently teaches creative writing courses at the Edinburgh Futures Institute.
+Find her @angelolexie on Threads or BlueSky.

 Memberships